-Pastoral Curriculum and Student Support Pastoral care commences before girls join Bentley Wood.
+Pastoral Curriculum and Student Support

+Pastoral care commences before girls join Bentley Wood.
 Parents/carers have individual meetings to establish our close family partnership.
 During the summer all students attend an induction day.
 On induction day girls meet their tutors who care for them on a daily basis and stay with them as they progress up the school.
 The pastoral team ensures that each student's academic progress, attendance, punctuality and overall development are monitored very closely.

 Integral to our pastoral and academic support is:

 - our close liaison with primary schools;

 - regular consultation with parents/family members;

 - detailed assessments and reports;

-- parents' information evenings;
+- · parents' information evenings;

 - support for students with additional

-- learning needs;
+- · learning needs;

-Home

-Map

-Schools

-Apply now

-active student voice through school council and their committees and our student leader groups.
+- active student voice through school council and their committees and our student leader groups.

-Wider Interests

 "Students' contributions to the school and community are truly exceptional." - Ofsted

 At Bentley Wood, students extend their learning and personal development through a wide and exciting range of extra-curricular activities including:

-- Duke of Edinburgh programme;

-- visits abroad to Spain, France and Italy

-- an extensive range of sporting activities including; tennis, football, cricket, athletics, netball, and dance;

-- annual drama productions and showcases;

-- Activity Week which includes rock climbing, water sports, murder mystery challenges and learning new skills;

-- concerts of music and dance;

-- visits to art galleries, museums and theatres;

-- an extensive range of lunchtime and after school clubs and activities including Anthropology, Ancient Greek, Science & Maths clubs;

-- Breakfast Club daily from 7.45am -8.40am offering a free healthy breakfast.
+- Duke of Edinburgh programme; - · visits abroad to Spain, France and Italy - an extensive range of sporting activities including; tennis, football, cricket, athletics, netball, and dance; - annual drama productions and showcases; - Activity Week which includes rock climbing, water sports, murder mystery challenges and learning new skills; - · concerts of music and dance; - visits to art galleries, museums and theatres; - an extensive range of lunchtime and after school clubs and activities including Anthropology, Ancient Greek, Science & Maths clubs; - Breakfast Club daily from 7.45am 8.40am offering a free healthy breakfast.

-Our Facilities

-Bentley Wood is set in a unique environment in Harrow, and its facilities, indoors and outdoors, are acknowledged as superb:

-- A brand new state-of-the-art school building with 13 additional classrooms

-- 27 acres of woodland, tennis courts, hockey fields and athletics track;

-- A brand new sports hall with outstanding facilities

-- 8 science laboratories

-- Excellent library facilities

-- 7 IT suites plus Apple Mac facilities in music, art, technology, health and social care as well as iPads for students

-- A modern Sixth Form building

-- Purpose-built drama and dance studio

-- Fully refurbished technology suites.